 Signature Home Services Out Of Town Winter Check-Up List:

 - Set up timers for your lights (this will deter burglars and save energy)

 - Make sure smoke detectors are working

 - Exterior maintenance

 - Checking heater vent ducts for bird nests

 - Put the water heater in “vacation” mode and schedule a water heater flush for when you’re back at home

 - Clean the refrigerator to prevent the smell from food going bad

 - Unplug electronics and flip off power strips to save power

-- Thermostat technology is constantly being updated.
+- Update your thermostat…thermostat technology is constantly being updated.
 Today, you can control your home temperature while your away!
 Not only does this save you energy and money but provides peace of mind.
 And remember: leaving the heat off in your home while your away could lead to pipes bursting!